adicu/learn.devfe.st/datascience/index.md

 from sklearn.feature_extraction.text import TfidfVectorizer
 ```

-Next we'll import the data weâll be working with.
+Next we'll import the data we'll be working with.
 Each row in the csv file refers to a review.
 As we have done in past exercises, we will use `pandas` to read in the file.
 From there, we will select the two relevant columns for the classifier we will built soon.
 Below, you'll see two lists: one for the reviews and one for the ratings of 1-5.
 We chose this format so that we can check how accurate the model we build is.
-To do this, we test the classifier on unlabeled data since feeding in the labels, which you can think of as the âanswersâ, would be âcheatingâ.
+To do this, we test the classifier on unlabeled data since feeding in the labels, which you can think of as the "answers", would be "cheating".

 ```python